rizo/Nebula/README.md

 Nebula is built by invoking the `make` command with one of the following targets:

-- `doc`: Development documentation
+- `doc`: Development documentation.
-- `top`: Interactive OCaml top-level REPL for Nebula's sources
+- `top`: Interactive OCaml top-level REPL for Nebula's sources.
-- `lib`: The Nebula library that is used for the top-level, the main executable, and tests
+- `lib`: The Nebula library that is used for the top-level, the main executable, and tests.
 - `test`: Build unit tests.
 - `nebula`: The main executable.